vectorgrp/XCPlite/README.md

 - Runtime A2L database file generation and upload.
 - Prepared for PTP synchronized timestamps.
 - Supports calibration and measurement of structures.
-- User friendly code instrumentation to create calibration parameter segments, measurement variables and A2L metadata descriptions.
+- User friendly code instrumentation to create calibration parameter segments, measurement variables and A2L metadata descriptions as code.
 - Measurement of global (static), local (stack) or heap variables and class instances.
 - Thread safe, lock-free and wait-free ECU access to calibration data.
 - Calibration page switching and consistent calibration.